 Figure 5.
 Variation in strain magnitude (as indicated by varying levels of local misorientation) at various locations in a copper waste container weld.
 (Adapted from Lehockey, Brennenstuhl, Pagan, Clark, and Perovic, 2007).

 Using EBSD combined with electrochemical atomic force microscopy (AFM), Römer, Plaschke, Beuchle, and Kim (2003) discovered that dissolution rates of uranium oxide are strongly anisotropic.
 Figure 6 illustrates that the dissolution rate of the grain with a (001) face almost in parallel to the surface (in red) is more rapid than those with near (111) orientations.
 Such understanding is important for guaranteeing accurate modeling of dissolution as required for a valid safety assessment of a nuclear waste repository.

 Figure 6.
-SEM micrograph of a corroded uranium-oxide showing grains of different dissolution levels and the corresponding EBSD patterns and orientation schematics.
-(Adapted from Römer, Plaschke, Beuchle and Kim, 2003).
+SEM micrograph of corroded uranium-oxide showing grains of different dissolution levels and the corresponding EBSD patterns and orientation schematics.
+(Adapted from Römer, Plaschke, Beuchle, and Kim, 2003).

 Figure 7.
 OIM™ orientation map showing deformation twins in hydride α-Uranium and bulk textures shown in gray intensities in inverse pole figure form overlaid with the location of key orientation components within the orientation map.
 (Adapted from Bingert, Hanrahan, Field and Dickerson, 2003).

 All of the following longer-term developments need continuous research into structural materials for the reactor that can function under the strain, radiation, and thermal conditions that are present in these reactors.
 Conversely, other materials challenge specific to each of these reactor developments must be addressed as well.
 OIM™ will most surely play a role in finding ways to solve these problems.